| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Due to the need of different methods of factorization, if ‘x’ is a

-function.
-In other words, it will regenerates, or computes, the
+prcomp object.
+In other words, it regenerates (or computes) the

 The biplot is used with many multivariate methods to display relationships between objects, variables and the interrelationship between objects and variables (as prevalence, importance).
 There are many variations of biplots (see the references).